bitcoin/bitcoin/README.rst

 - Tabbed interface

+- Overview page with current balance, unconfirmed balance, etc

+- User friendly transaction list with status icons, real-time filtering and a context menu that allows editing and copying labels

 - Asks for confirmation before sending coins

 - CSV export of transactions and address book

-- User friendly transaction list with status icons, real-time filtering and a context menu that allows editing and copying labels

-- Show alternative icon when on testnet
+- Shows alternative icon when connected to testnet

 - Progress bar on initial block download